 A successful return to campus depends on robust testing, adroit contact tracing, and the timely isolation or quarantine of ill and exposed community members.
 The university's ongoing relationship with the Orange County, Florida Department of Health (DOH) has been a foundation for this planning.
 The DOH served as a strategic partner in responding to the pandemic and participated as a key member of the university's planning group to develop a plan for COVID-19 response.
-The University of Central Florida has monitored and will continue to monitor the capacity of local hospitals and healthcare systems.
+The university has established a health and well-being oversight committee and four sub-groups charged with testing, tracing, health surveillance, and UCF mobile application implementation to provide ongoing oversight and response to changing conditions during the pandemic.
+Additionally, UCF continues its partnership with area health organizations to monitor the capacity of local hospitals and healthcare systems.
+This metric along with other key indicators provide a barometer to local officials and university leadership regarding changes in the COVID-19 risk environment.